 Biology majors can pursue a marine biology emphasis, researching topics ranging from molecular methods for classification of marine bacteria to the effects of global warming on fisheries.

 The relationship between the economy and the environment can be pursued through elective courses as a focus within the Economics major.

 Sustainability is a topic that traverses a wide range of fields, not limited to only the sciences.
-Check out the 2017-18 sustainability course list.
+To learn more, explore Oxy's 2018-19 sustainability course list.

 Braker’s research interests include the ecology and evolution of relationships between plants and insects, host plants and life histories of grasshoppers, and tropical biology and conservation.

 Goffredi’s research interests include investigating the biodiversity among hydrothermal vents and its implications toward seafloor mining.

 McCormack seeks to unite natural history collections with genomic techniques to explore the evolutionary origins of species.
 His research questions involve how biodiversity is generated and the evolutionary relationships of organisms.

 North investigates how plants cope with physically challenging conditions with an emphasis on the water relations of arid-land plants and plants in the rainforest canopy.